 My child recently sustained a concussion.
 What next?

 - I want to know about it!
-Please contact Lisa Flanagan, RN case manager, at 406-239-9065 (cell) or firstname.lastname@example.org.
+Please contact me, Lisa Flanagan, RN case manager, at 406-239-9065 (cell) or firstname.lastname@example.org.
 Information regarding when the concussion occurred and how, what symptoms your student is experiencing and any healthcare provider information is most helpful.

 - Review Missoula County Public Schools concussion information.
 This includes information about concussions in general, Return to Learn Guidelines and suggestions for classroom adaptations to minimize symptoms, as well as forms for medical providers.
-There is lots of information on this webpage and I highly recommend taking the time to review.
+There is lots of information on this webpage and I highly recommend taking the time to review it.

 - The school nurse will notify your student's school counselor, teachers and other staff working with your student that a concussion occurred, current symptoms and a reminder of the Return to Learn Guidelines and Classroom Symptom Wheel recommendations.
 I will also communicate to staff when your student has been cleared to return to all activities.